Code-Institute-Submissions/the-shamans-cat/README.md

 - Text for Death Rites taken from [Delicia Burnell](http://www.deliciaburnell.co.uk/shamanic-healing/)
 - Text taken for Destiny Retrieval from  [Kitty Norris](https://kittynorris.com/frequently-asked-questions/)
 - Text taken for Fire Ceremony from [The Four Winds](https://thefourwinds.com/blog/the-shaman-and-relationships/fire-ceremony/)
+- Text for FAQs based on websites and information from [Kitty Norris](https://kittynorris.com/frequently-asked-questions/) and Eileen Mullard.

 ### Media